manahiliqbal/Calculator/README.md

 # Calculator
-Basic calculator using python3 with a GUI made with tkinter
+Basic calculator using python with a GUI made with tkinter